What is Aged Care?

 To be approved for a nursing home (aged care home) or home care, you need to register with my aged care, the Federal Government’s aged care service.

-You will also need to complete a Government Income and Assets Test and be assessed by an Aged Care Assessment Team (ACAT).
-This takes some time and means it can be up to 12 weeks before you can access an aged care bed.
+You will also need to complete a Government Income and Assets Test and be assessed by My Aged Care.
+It can be up to 12 weeks before you can access an aged care bed.

 With our aged care system almost at capacity, you’re also unlikely to receive the aged care services or nursing home place that you want immediately.